axieinfinity/ronin-documentation/docs/basics/introduction.md

 ---
 label: Introduction
-description: Introduction to Ronin Network
+description: Learn what the Ronin network is
 ---
 # Introduction